 Rugby is one of HFU’s Club Sports teams that competes against local universities and is a member of the Mid Atlantic Rugby Conference (MARC).
 The Rugby Team is for anyone interested in learning and playing this fun and exciting sport.
 RugbyClub@holyfamily.edu

-The purpose of the Social and Behavioral Sciences Club is to further an interest in various fields of human services by means of lectures, films, and community-service field trips.
+The purpose of the Social and Behavioral Sciences Association Is to further an interest in various fields of human services by means of lectures, films, and community-service field trips.
 Membership is open to all students.
 SBSClub@holyfamily.edu

 Spectrum provides an inclusive and supportive environment for members of the extended Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual (LGBTQIA+) community.
 Spectrum has three core mission areas: Social, Awareness/Education, and Advocacy.
 Spectrum strives to provide engaging and educational programming, outreach to community and University organizations to establish bonds and partnerships, and be a welcoming, friendly, and supportive community and an upstanding, positive, and enriching component of the broader culture of the Holy Family community.
 Allies of the extended LGBTQIA+ community are welcome at Spectrum sponsored events and programs.
 Spectrum@holyfamily.edu

 SGA fosters unity, empowers student engagement, and advocates change by students for students.
 SGA supports the mission of Holy Family University by assisting in the creation and sustainability of a diverse and engaged campus; provides an open forum for students to voice concerns and actively pursue resolutions; and serves as the undergraduate student liaisons to University administration, faculty, staff, and Board of Trustees.
 SGA@holyfamily.edu